flutter/flutter/framework/README.md

 -------

 Styling is the part of Effen which is least designed and is likely to change.
-There are two ways to specify styles:
+There are three ways to specify styles:

-  * `Style` objects which are interned and can be applied to Elements via the ``style` constructor parameter.
+  * `Style` objects which are interned and can be applied to WrapperNodes via the ``style` constructor parameter.
 Use `Style` objects for styles which are `*not* animated.